Isla de Pascua

-Today the spirit of this culture lives on in the traditions of its people, with their own language, music, dance, clothing, and a contagious joy.
+Today the spirit of this culture lives on in the traditions of its people, with their own language, music, dance, clothing, and contagious joy.
 During the first two weeks of February, the Tapati festival provides an opportunity to better understand the island’s rich heritage with cultural performances and competitions in traditional sports.
-The island has attractions beyond its age-old culture: first-class hotels and resorts, beautiful beaches, volcanoes and caves for trekkers to explore, and some of the clearest waters in the world for diving.
+The island has attractions beyond its age-old culture: first-class hotels and resorts, beautiful beaches, volcanoes, and caves for trekkers to explore, and some of the clearest waters in the world for diving.

 Plant and animal life

 Indigenous plants and animals are few.
 At the time of European arrival the toromiro tree, endemic to the island, was the only wild tree and the Carolina wolfberry the only wild shrub, the vegetation being predominantly herbaceous.
-The toromiro tree was overexploited by the island wood carvers, and the last local specimen died in the 1950s.
+The toromiro tree was overexploited by the island woodcarvers, and the last local specimen died in the 1950s.
 The species was saved from extinction, however; the Norwegian Archaeological Expedition collected seeds and planted them in the Gothenburg Botanical Garden, and saplings from the garden were reintroduced to Easter Island in 1988.
 Analysis of pollen deposits has revealed that other trees and shrubs, among them the giant Chile palm (Jubaea spectabilis), were formerly present on the island until exterminated by extensive fires occurring at the time of aboriginal human settlement.

 Today only 31 wild flowering plants, 14 ferns, and 14 mosses are reported.
 Grass and small ferns dominate the barren landscape, whereas the boggy crater lakes are thickly covered by two imported American species, the totora reed (an important building material) and Polygonum acuminatum (a medicinal plant).
-A number of cultivated species of plants were also introduced partly from America and partly from Polynesia before the arrival of Europeans; of these the principal species was the sweet potato, which was cultivated in extensive plantations and formed the staple diet.
+Several cultivated species of plants were also introduced partly from America and partly from Polynesia before the arrival of Europeans; of these, the principal species was the sweet potato, which was cultivated in extensive plantations and formed the staple diet.
 Bottle gourds, sugarcane, bananas, taro, yams, and two useful trees (i.e., the Asiatic paper mulberry, with bark used for cloth manufacture, and the American Triumfetta semitriloba, with bark used for rope making) were of aboriginal importation, as also probably were the husk-tomato, a small variety of pineapple, and the coconut.

 Before the arrival of human beings, the only vertebrates were either fish or seabirds capable of long flights.
 The animal life on land was otherwise restricted to a very few species of isopods (an order of crustaceans), spiders, insects, worms, a snail, and a centipede.
 Vast quantities of flies, large cockroaches, and a small scorpion were introduced recently.
-A small, long-legged chicken reported to have laid blue eggs was introduced in pre-European times but later interbred with European varieties.
+A small, long-legged chicken reported having laid blue eggs were introduced in pre-European times but later interbred with European varieties.
 The aboriginal edible Polynesian rat was subsequently replaced by larger European species.
 Sheep, horses, cattle, and pigs were introduced by the missionaries who established themselves ashore in 1864.
 Sheep were especially numerous for almost a century after foreign ranchers began commercial ranching in 1870; sheep ranching came to an end in the mid-1980s, but cattle ranching was enhanced.
 A large wild cat, living in caves, is of unknown introduction.
 A Chilean partridge, a quail, and a small hawk have been added to the wildlife since 1880.
 Sea turtles and seals are now rare curiosities, but crayfish and various coastal and deep-sea fishes abound around the coast.

 The island’s population represents the easternmost settlement of a basically Polynesian subgroup that probably derived from the Marquesas group.
 The original Rapa Nui vocabulary has been lost except for some mixed Polynesian and non-Polynesian words recorded before the Tahitian dialect was introduced to the decimated population by missionaries in 1864.
 Today Spanish is generally spoken.
 In their traditions, the islanders consistently divide themselves into descendants of two distinct ethnic groups, the “Long-Ears” and the “Short-Ears” (see below).
 Intermarriage is common, and an influx of foreign blood has become increasingly dominant in recent years.